Being A Student in Jordan: 2016 vs 2017

 Furthermore, students have also expressed concern with research degrees.
 Students who have completed these programs of study lack the required research skills.
 The focus is on financial and promotional reasons rather than quality academic study.
 Consequently, students are not learning and developing the in-depth subject knowledge as they should.

 GOVERNMENT POLICY ON WORK PERMIT

-In 2016, students have been given permission to work and attend university at the same time in Jordan having discovered that the enrolment rate of some Syrian students in the country have declined dramatically.
+In 2016, students have been permitted to work and attend university at the same time in Jordan, having discovered that the enrolment rate of some Syrian students in the country has declined dramatically.
 Based on the policy which especially favours Syrians in the country, the government discovered that the largest obstacle to education for many of the Syrian families is poverty and as a result, work permits have been issued to those who are able to work while also continuing with their education.

 POOR PLANNING IN SET OF COURSES IN MANY PUBLIC INSTITUTIONS

 Another major challenge faced by students is that certain disciplines relating to literature, philosophy, and the arts, and the practice of critical thinking, are not being taught effectively.

 With the current state of affairs, students are becoming increasingly aware of the disparities that exist between public and private universities across the country.
 While private universities often plan their curriculum around Western standards and instruction is commonly in English, and learning materials encourage openness, critical thinking and creativity, those attending public universities find that the curriculum is more rigid and less relevant to the wider employment market.

 Students have expressed concern about an increasing demand for more graduates in private institutions rather than those from public universities.
 Students have stated that there is a clear preference in terms of employment, with employers favouring privately educated students over those who have attended public universities.
 Private institutions are more employment-focused, equipping students with the skills that they need to move into the workplace once they graduate.